Davis' 10th-inning slam leads Orioles past A's

 Davis, who began the day third in the American League in RBIs, increased his total to 79.
 He now has nine home runs in his past 16 games.

 Davis, Joseph and shortstop J.J.
-Hardy had two hits apiece for the Orioles.
+Hardy had two hits apiece for the Orioles, who continue a nine-game Western swing with three in Anaheim against the Los Angeles Angels beginning Friday.

-“Big win,” Davis said.
+“Big win,” Davis said of taking two of three from the A‘s.
 “This is a tough place to play.
 These guys always play us tough.”

+Shortstop Marcus Semien had a two-run double among two hits for the A‘s, who won three of their previous four games.